 - Low CPU & Broad Compatibility

-Waves Clarity VX Pro noise reduction plugin changed how I think about fixing noisy vocal recordings.
-It’s powered by AI-trained neural networks that recognize the difference between voice and everything else, including fans, street noise, room hum, or even people talking in the background.
+The Waves Clarity VX Pro noise reduction plugin has completely changed how I approach cleaning up noisy vocal recordings.
+It uses AI-trained neural networks to tell your voice apart from things like fans, street noise, room hum, or even background conversations.

 Main features: